Centralizing The Garden of Europe is Lisser Art Museum by KVDK architecten

 Side-bar-footer-forum

-The museum was a much needed addition to the historical Keukenhof country estate.
+The museum was a much-needed addition to the historical Keukenhof country estate.
 Carrying a history of more than 4 centuries, this garden is one of the largest flower gardens in the world protected by The Netherlands Cultural Heritage Agency.
-Beginning from 1658, the Keukenhof was a marvel featuring a terraced garden and an artificial dike that were both rare in the Netherlands at the time.
+Beginning in 1658, the Keukenhof was a marvel featuring a terraced garden and an artificial dike that were both rare in the Netherlands at the time.

 As the building imposes on the landscape the interiors attempt to connect you to the beautiful scenery from within.
 Framing views from the museum’s interior spaces as the daylight and windows interconnect make it easy for the museum’s occupants to enjoy the garden.

-The movement in the building is consistent, with meanders passing through high and low ceilinged spaces taking visitors through unexpected encounters with daylight and the park’s landscape.
+The movement in the building is consistent, with meanders passing through high and low-ceilinged spaces taking visitors through unexpected encounters with daylight and the park’s landscape.
 It is never the same view from the interiors.
-One minute you are looking at the vast garden from the corner window, the next one you are within a space washed with daylight overlooking the marvelous castle beyond.
+One minute you are looking at the vast garden from the corner window, the next you are within a space washed with daylight overlooking the marvelous castle beyond.

 The architects combined two volumes to successfully execute the project.
 Embedded in the dike is the first volume that supports the floating volume on the upper side.
 The modest cantilever is held together by four tree-like columns within a communal space overlooking the landscape.